jedigizmo/modeling_auroral_nuke/notes/getstarted.md

 This is a step by step description on how to compile and excute a single example within GEANT4.

 ### Prerequisites
-You make either start your own project or use an example provided by CERN (eg. A1, B1) Ensure you have created a makefile, and used make to build and install the program.
+You may either start your own project or use an example provided by CERN (eg. A1, B1) Ensure you have created a makefile, and used make to build and install the program.
-Using make should give you an executable to run.
+After using make, you should get an executable to run simulation.

 ### Running the example
 Navigate to the directory with the executable, then execute the executable.